Why Don’t I Want To Do Anything Anymore – A Look At Boredom And Lack Of Desire

 Existing Mental Health Challenges

 If you haven’t already received a diagnosis for a mental health condition, it may be important to seek support from a medical professional to determine whether there is an underlying cause for your loss of motivation.
 They can provide a proper diagnosis and a treatment plan to help you overcome any mental health concerns you may have.
-There may also be medical issues that can cause a person to feel a lack of energy or enthusiasm about activities they once enjoyed.
+There may also be medical conditions that can cause a person to feel a lack of energy or enthusiasm about activities they once enjoyed.
 A visit to your primary care physician may be able to help you rule out any underlying issues with other medical-related conditions.

 Research has also found that online therapy is as effective as in-person therapy for many people.
 This is particularly beneficial for those experiencing mental exhaustion or the desire to not do anything, as you do not have to leave the comfort of your home to still get help.
-With Regain, you can talk to a professional counselor using video, audio, or even chat, and you can do it at a times that’s convenient for you.
+With Regain, you can talk to a professional counselor using video, audio, or even chat, and you can do it at a time that’s convenient for you.

 Some mental health disorders – such as PTSD – may require more specialized treatment.
 If you start a treatment plan that you do not feel is helping, bring this up with your therapist to brainstorm a new game plan that works better for you.
 If needed, you can switch to a therapist who has experience specific to your particular needs, such as depression, ADHD, anxiety, etc. Online counseling makes it easier to find the right counselor for your specific situation.